 Heather has an MBA from Exeter University, UK and before that almost 25 years of experience in direct patient care and business management.
 Heather believes in the power of storytelling and is passionate about making sure that organisations have a voice to express themselves along with the words they need and opportunities to do so.
 As Commercial Development Manager at Neem Biotech, Heather spends her time making sure that Neem’s voice is heard in the world of life sciences, taking care of the company’s brand and using the power of storytelling to celebrate success and convey the value of new innovations.

 This is a pilot meeting to scope what is needed in order to build an effective research network.
 We anticipate that this network which will outlast the meeting, and we expect that outputs will be shared with the wider network you represent.
-The number of places at the meeting is limited by space and time to 40.
+The number of places at the meeting is limited.
 Thus, please consider which members of your group will benefit the most from attending this specific initial meeting.

 The poster session and short presentations will be selected from the submissions.